shellsniper/wechatAIO/README.md

 ---
 ## Warning:
-### Now is Alpha version, there are still lots of bugs, and many feature will be come out soon.
-I will make an announcement when everything seems okay.
+### Now is Alpha version, there are still lots of bugs, especially in the Windows OS, and more features will be come out soon.
+I will make an announcement when everything seems okay to release.
 ---

 ## 2019-4-13 update: